-I even get the message "Not charging" on my iPad because it considers the current flow to be too low.
+My iPad even says "Not charging" because it considers the current flow to be too low.
 Zendure still has potential for improvement here.
-In an emergency, however, this "emergency charge" function is sufficient for me.
-And if you are really more on the move with tablets, you can also switch to the larger Zendure models, as these are more designed for tablets.
+In an emergency, however, this “emergency charging” function is enough for me.
+And if you are really more likely to use tablets, you can also switch to the larger Zendure models, as these are designed more for tablets.

-Even in normal use when charging the iPhone and iPad, I noticed that the power bank charges the two devices pretty quickly.
-Of course, due to its capacity of "only" 2 mAh, the Zendure A6.700 battery is more suitable for smartphones such as the iPhone and less for tablets with a high "power hunger", but if you just want to keep the iPad alive a bit, then is the Zendure A2 is quite practical.
+Even during normal use when charging the iPhone and iPad, I noticed that the power bank charges both devices fairly quickly.
+Of course, due to its capacity of "only" 2 mAh, the Zendure A6.700 battery is more suitable for smartphones such as the iPhone and less for tablets with a large "hunger for power", but if you just want to keep the iPad alive for a while, then it is the Zendure A2 quite practical.

 Due to the high current output of 2,1 amperes maximum, the iPad battery is also charged during use if the Zendure A2 additional battery is connected.
 Many models from other manufacturers that I've tested fail to do this.

 But let's get to the facts.
-"Fast charging" and "high power output" are terms that can mean anything and ultimately mean little.
-Because of this, I've gotten into the habit of measuring a few things every time I test power banks.
-The examples will hopefully help to classify the technical specifications in everyday practice.
+"Fast charging" and "high current output" are terms that can mean anything and ultimately say little.
+That's why I've made it a habit to always measure a few things when testing power banks.
+Hopefully the examples will help to classify the technical specifications in everyday practice.

 When I take measurements, I usually do it with both mAh and Wh.
 The best way to compare with other power banks is to measure in Wh (i.e. watt hours), as this is the physically correct indication of the amount of energy.
 This is calculated from the current and voltage output in connection with the time: Current * voltage * time result in the watt hours.